Selling Information in Competitive Environments: Incentive Compatibility and Participation

-In the game described in Section~\ref{Model}, each data buyer makes two strategic decisions: (i) report a message $B_i\in\mathcal{B}_i$ after observing their private type $V_i$, and (ii) take an action $A_i$ in the downstream game after receiving signal $S_i\in\S_i$ from the information seller.
+\paragraph{Incentive Compatibility} In the game described in Section~\ref{sec:model}, each data buyer makes two strategic decisions: (i) report a message $B_i\in\mathcal{B}_i$ after observing their private type $V_i$, and (ii) take an action $A_i$ in the downstream game after receiving signal $S_i\in\S_i$ from the seller.

-By the revelation principle for dynamic games, see e.g.\ Section 6.3 in \cite{M91}, it is without loss of generality to assume that the seller's set of signals $\S_i$, is equal to the set of actions $\A_i$, and that the buyers' reports lie in their own type space, $\V_i$, instead of a general message space $\mathcal{B}_i$, as long as we consider incentive compatible mechanisms.
+By the revelation principle for dynamic games, see \citet[Section 6.3]{M91}, it is without loss of generality to assume that the seller's set of signals $\S_i$ is equal to the set of actions $\A_i$, and that the buyers' reports lie in their own type space $\V_i$ instead of a general message space $\mathcal{B}_i$, as long as we consider incentive compatible mechanisms.

 In any such mechanism, the seller recommends to the buyer an action to take in the downstream game.
 Henceforth, we therefore denote the seller's recommendation by $A_i$, and then buyer's choice of action by $a_i$.
 Incentive compatibility (below) requires each buyer to both report her true type and to follow the seller's recommendation.